You can pay via Internet Banking with the following details:

-If the fine is not paid on or before the 28 days, we will send you a reminder notice.
+If the infringement is not paid on or before the 28 days, we will send you a reminder notice.
 The reminder notice gives you another 28 days to pay before the infringement notice is referred to the Ministry of Justice.

-- To pay or for more information please go to the Ministry of Justice website.
+To pay or for more information, please go to the Ministry of Justice website.

 Please provide as many relevant details as possible, including the other person's full name, residential address and date of birth.
-The Marlborough District Council may then consider forwarding the notice to the them.
+The Marlborough District Council may then consider forwarding the notice to them.

 When a vehicle is bought or sold, both the buyer and the seller are legally required to independently notify the NZ Transport Agency (NZTA) of the sale and purchase.
 They must do this without delay.

 However, there are times when one or both of the parties have not advised the New Zealand Transport Agency (NZTA) to update their records to show the newly registered person's name.
-This is probably the reason why you have received a reminder notice for a parking ticket.
+This is probably the reason why you have received a reminder notice for a parking infringement.

 If you have not advised NZTA on the sale or purchase of your vehicle, you need to do so as soon as possible.